 Yes, mortgage interest rates are down and home price increases have slowed, but many buyers still have difficulty buying homes, especially first-time buyers.
 The changing interest rate helps first-time buyers, but at the same time, rising prices hurt them.
 “What this means for the individual buyer,” according to market watchers, “is that their monthly payments [despite lower interest rates] might be roughly the same as if you had bought a year ago.”

 In addition, the national housing market is top-heavy, with plenty of high-end homes available, but fewer lower-end homes.
-So the lower interest rate hasn’t really helped affordability, and that leaves you, as a Los Angeles home seller, about where you were before the changing interest rate.
+So the lower interest rate hasn’t really helped affordability, and that leaves you, as a Riverside home seller, about where you were before the changing interest rate.

 Lending Standards Easing a Little